Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

   * Type `-force_load`
   * Drag the library `libtensorflow-core.a` from the `Project Navigator` on the left under `Libraries/ML-Agents/Plugins/iOS` into the flag list.

-# Using TensorflowSharp without ML-Agents
+# Using TensorFlowSharp without ML-Agents

 Beyond controlling an in-game agent, you may desire to use TensorFlowSharp for more general computation.
 The below instructions describe how to generally embed Tensorflow models without using the ML-Agents framework.